keboola/processor-rename-headers/README.md

 # Rename headers processor

-Takes all tables in `out/tables/` and renames specified columns in specified tables.
-All other tables that do not contain duplicated headers are moved to out unmodified.
+Takes all tables in `in/tables/` and renames specified columns in specified tables.
+Result is moved to `out/tables/` All other tables that are not specified or columns that are not specified are moved unchanged.

+Manifest files are respected and transferred / modified as well.

 **Table of contents:**